domargan/kappa/README.md

 The central idea is that graph computation should be driven by **changes in topology**, not by repeatedly treating the whole graph as a static input.
 An edge insertion or deletion enters the system as an update.
 Kappa's update-centric programming model allows graph analytics algorithms to control whether that update changes vertex state.
 If it does, the runtime schedules further vertex computations until the change stops propagating.

 Kappa is an experimental systems research prototype.
-It is not packaged as a general-purpose graph-processing library, but it contains a complete prototype runtime, graph representation, task scheduler, dynamic graph algorithms, dataset-loading utilities, and experiment support code.
+It is not packaged as a general-purpose graph-processing library, but it contains a complete end-to-end runtime, implementations of several dynamic and static graph algorithms, data-ingestion utilities, and experiment support code.

-## What Kappa explores
+## What Kappa does

-Kappa explores dynamic graph processing on a single large-memory machine.
+Kappa's design and implementation explore dynamic graph processing on a single large-memory machine.
 It focuses on questions such as:

 * how to express graph algorithms over a changing graph;
 * how to trigger computation from graph updates rather than from full graph iterations;
 * how to propagate only the work caused by an edge insertion or deletion;
 * how to batch update streams;
-* how to schedule graph-update and computation tasks across worker threads;
+* how to schedule graph updates and computation tasks across worker threads in a NUMA environment;
-* how to use weakly connected components to restrict recomputation after deletions;
+* how to use weakly connected components to safely restrict recomputation after edge deletions;
 * how to evaluate dynamic graph workloads using preprocessed edge-list datasets.

 In short: